Positive Response Dog Training utilizes ONLY Positive Reinforcement (Force Free) Training methods.

 - Hot Dogs

-- Dog dry food – please bring only a small portion along with another type of treat as your dog may not focus on you for dry food only in class
+- Dog dry food – please bring only a small portion along with another type of treat as your dog may not focus on you for dry food only

 - Will they take directions from a trainer and from you the adult?